rfabbri/minus/README.md

   ptrack<CHICAGO>(&VNAG_DEFAULT, start_sols, params, solutions);

 ```
-To solve a 14x14 precompiled trifocal problem from lines on points ("Chicago").
+To solve a 14x14 trifocal problem from lines on points ("Chicago").
-you do need to know the size of the system in advance, for efficiency reasons.
+You do need to know the size (or type) of the minimal problem in advance, for
+efficiency reasons.
 This is not dynamic code, so no allocations are performed.

 ## Commandline programs